-This chapter describes the basic start-up assistants for motor data and for ID run and for setting up the ACS880+N5350 CTDD.
+This chapter describes the basic startup assistants for motor data and motor ID run, and for setting up the ACS880+N5350 CTDD.
 Complete documentation of the drive firmware can be found in ACS880 Firmware Manual.

-Two assistants must be run to correctly setup the CTDD.
-First, run the Motor Data & ID Run assistant as shown in Table 10-1.
+Note: Two startup assistants must be completed to correctly setup the CTDD.
+First, complete the Motor Data & ID Run assistant as shown in Table 10-1.
 After saving the motor setup, run the CTDD Setup assistant as shown in Table 10-2.

 Failure to complete both assistants will result in default parameter settings for the cooling tower software and could cause drive faults or unstable operation.

-In the event that the start assistants were not completed correctly or if for any reason a complete start-over is required, set parameter 96.06 to Clear All Options.
-Then rerun both assistants.
+In the event that the start assistants were not completed correctly or if for any reason a complete start-over is required, set parameter 96.04 to CTDD.
+Then rerun both startup assistants.